0

 Can It Really Help Your Brain?

 Yes!
-Whilst it seems crazy, the lates research does show that what happens in the gut does crossover and affect the blood brain barrier, and - when things are good in your gut - your mental health and brain gets a boost.
+Whilst it seems crazy, the latest research does show that what happens in the gut does crossover and affect the blood brain barrier, and - when things are good in your gut - your mental health and brain gets a boost.
 Studies done at Harvard Medical found that the two closely interact, and in fact, "a person's stomach or intestinal distress can be the cause or the product of anxiety, stress, or depression.
 That's because the brain and the gastrointestinal (GI) system are intimately connected."

 And Your Vagina?!?